GaelVaroquaux/website/content/science/survey_of_ml_experimental_methods.rst

 .. note::

-   A simply survey asking authors of two leading machine-learning conferences a few quantitative questions on their experimental procedures.
+   A simple survey asking authors of two leading machine-learning conferences a few quantitative questions on their experimental procedures.